-Sewing is a very cost effective hobby – It gets you beautiful clothes at the expense of very few basic tools and equipment.
-There are some very essential tools you have to have when sewing and there are some tools you can do without.
-It is your call.
+Sewing is a very cost effective hobby – It gets you beautiful clothes at the expense of very few basic sewing tools and equipment and some fabric.
+It always helps if you have some extra tools.

 - Measuring tape